formulae-org/package-arithmetic-js/README.md

     * Rounding to decimal places
     * Rounding to multiple
   * Rounding modes.
 They can be set globally or by specific operation
-    * Away from zero
+    * Direct, away from zero
-    * Towards zero
+    * Direct, towards zero
-    * Towards infinity
+    * Direct, twards infinity
-    * Towards minus infinity
+    * Direct, towards minus infinity
     * To nearest, half away from zero
     * To nearest, half towards zero
     * To nearest, half towards infinity